-State Summary 2015 — Michigan
+State Summary 2017 — Michigan

 Major Program Accomplishments or Outputs

-We continued our classroom scholarship program, funded through the Michigan Foundation for Agriculture.
-We provided three $500 scholarships for classroom projects that qualified.
-We also sponsored seven teacher scholarships to the NAITC Conference in 2015.
+We provided support for five educators to attend the National Ag in the Classroom Conference in Kansas City, MO.
 Michigan continues to emphasize volunteer training and outreach, as well as direct outreach to teachers.
-Our keystone training conference provided training for more than 150 county leaders.
-Throughout the state, more than 165 volunteers engaged with more than 9,500 students in Agriculture in the Classroom lessons across 40 counties.
-Educational events such as Project R.E.D.'s (Rural Education Days) were conducted in 33 counties where more than 2,500 volunteers organized lessons and exhibits to teach 19,500 children about agriculture.
-Summer provides an increased opportunity for outreach through fairs and exhibitions, where more than 150,000 youth and adults are reached by our volunteer promoters.
+Our keystone training conference provided training for more than 200 volunteer leaders.
+Throughout the state, more than 165 volunteers engaged with more than 7,500 students in Agriculture in the Classroom lessons across 40 counties.
+Educational events such as Project R.E.D.'s (Rural Education Days) were conducted in 34 counties where more than 2,500 volunteers organized lessons and exhibits to teach 18,000 children about agriculture.
+Summer provides an increased opportunity for outreach through fairs and exhibitions, where more than 125,000 youth and adults are reached by our volunteer promoters.

-In 2015, we continued to focus on accurate agriculture books being read during March is Reading Month.
+In 2017, we continued to focus on accurate agriculture books being read during March is Reading Month.
 We provided free copies of an accurate agriculture book to all State House and Senate Committee members, so they would use them as they were reading during the month.

 Major Program Impacts or Outcomes

 In October 2013, Tonia Ritter joined the Center for Education and Leadership Development as Manager of Promotion and Education.
-In her 15 years at MFB, Tonia also worked in the Government Relations area for the organization, first as a legislative counsel and then for six years managing the State Government Relations activities.
+In her 16 years at MFB, Tonia also worked in the Government Relations area for the organization, first as a legislative counsel and then for six years managing the State Government Relations activities.
 Prior to joining MFB, she worked in marketing and in public relations for agricultural related companies.

 Tonia is a graduate of Michigan State University, with a B.S. in Agricultural Communications.
-Tonia is active in her church and community, serving as a 4H leader.
-Tonia and her husband Brad live in Byron, Michigan where they are raising three boysTrevor, Bryce and Evan on their family dairy farm.
+Tonia is active in her church and community, and serves as a 4H leader.
+Tonia and her husband Brad live in Byron, Michigan where they are raising three boysTrevor, Bryce and Evan" on their family dairy farm.